THE CASE OF THE SUITCASE

 I was interested in how stories of seasonal work abroad give shape to the landscape, the architecture, the habits, the food and the conversations in the village of my childhood summers.
 It might sound personal, it is definitely not uncommon.

-Documentation of the research in the Netherlands and Romania was presented during the Seasonal Neighbors exhibition Our Invisible Hands (2020) in Z33 Museum, BE.
+Documentation of the research in the Netherlands and Romania was presented during the Seasonal Neighbours exhibition Our Invisible Hands (2020) in Z33 Museum, BE.

 writing, rural, audiowalk